-Notes: A high or low watermark LMS message will only be generated when there is at least a 99.7% probability that the requisite threshold has been crossed.
-Therefore, if the Link-alarm-low is set to 0 (zero), it cannot be crossed and no low alarm can be generated.
+If Link-alarm-high is set to 0 (zero), no high alarm will be generated.
 Since a subsequent high alarm LMS message will only be generated after a low watermark message, no further alarms can be raised.

-link-alarm-high

-Specifies percentage of use-link-bandwidth option when LMS message link-alarm-low use-link-bandwidth
+- Link-alarm-high

+- Link-alarm-low

+- use-link-bandwidth